Let's Turn It On

 Written by Freddie Mercury

-A very good track.
+Released on November 18, 1985, Love Me Like There's No Tomorrow was the final single released from the Mr. Bad Guy album.
+The 12" vinyl featured an extended version which added almost 2 minutes to the track time.
 Much of the remixing is at the beginning and end of the song, which saves this extended version from being to too much of a good thing.
 Par for '80s extended mixes, the backing track gets a chance to shine a bit brighter in places than it does on the album version and it runs just as long as it needs to.
+The single, however, was not a success, peaking at #76 in the UK.

-Love Me Like There's No Tomorrow (Instrumental) 4:03
+Love Me Like There's No Tomorrow (Instrumental Version) 4:03

 Written by Freddie Mercury

 An added ethereal intro, similar to the Extended Version, gives this instrumental a nicer beginning than it would have had without (listen to how the music comes in on the album version to see what I mean).
-Otherwise, it's the full instrumental backing track and it's still very powerful and sad.
+Otherwise, it's the full instrumental backing track and it is still very powerful.

 Love Me Like There's No Tomorrow (Early Version) 2:18